Categories

 62. Most Innovative Company of the Year – More Than 10 Employees

-63. Fastest Growing Company of the Year – 10 or Less Employees
+63. Fastest Growing Women-Owned or -Led Company of the Year

-65. Community Involvement Program of the Year
+64. Community Involvement Program of the Year at a Women-Owned or -Led Organization

-69. Management Team of the Year – More Than 10 Employees
+68. Women-Run Workplace of the Year - More Than 10 Employees

 Entries in these categories require the following:

 3. Optional (but highly recommended), a collection of supporting files and web addresses that you may upload to our server to support your entry and provide more background information to the judges.
-These might include product reviews, product demonstration videos, etc.
+These might include product reviews, product demonstration videos, photographs, etc.

 Entries in these categories require the following: